 Posture is equally important if you have osteoporosis.
 Because of a loss of vertebral height, this means making an effort to stand up straight and sit so your head and shoulders are aligned.
 Also, avoid slouching and other forward movements along with excessive twists of your spine, especially when lifting or moving something or getting out of bed.
 Spine damage related to osteoporosis may be successfully treated with procedures involving bone cement and/or a special surgical balloon (vertebroplasty and kyphoplasty).

 If you’ve been diagnosed with osteoporosis, you’re at higher risk of developing vertebral compression fractures, so make sure to follow these suggestions to keep your spine as strong as possible.
-If you’re experiencing symptoms of a spinal compression fracture, see your Beverly Hills spine surgeon right away for diagnosis and prompt treatment.
+If you’re experiencing symptoms of a spinal compression fracture, see your Los Angeles spine surgeon right away for diagnosis and prompt treatment.
 The spinal health experts at The Spine Institute are leaders in the field of spine surgery and innovative treatment for back and neck pain.
 Call one of our friendly representatives today at 310-828-7757 to schedule an appointment with an industry-leading back health professional.